 Have you suffered an injury in a scaffolding accident in Boston, MA?
 You may be entitled to workers’ compensation benefits or damages in a third-party claim.
 The Boston scaffolding accident lawyers at Sweeney Merrigan Law, LLP will work with you to get you the most money available for your injury claim.

 Our lawyers have over 100 years of combined legal experience.
 We understand the complex laws related to construction site accidents.
 For decades, we have been fighting for the rights of accident victims to receive fair compensation.

 Injuries and accidents can turn your life upside down.
 You may be out of work for months as you recover from your injury.
 We understand the financial crisis that a scaffolding accident can cause.

 Our legal team has recovered hundreds of millions in awards for our clients.
 We do not stop fighting until all sources of compensation for damages are exhausted.

 When you hire our legal team, you can expect us to:

 Seeking legal advice from an experienced personal injury lawyer in Boston, Massachusetts, is the first step in protecting your best interests after a scaffolding accident.

-Call our law office now to request your free consultation with a Boston personal injury attorney.
+Call our law office now to request your free consultation with a Boston construction accident lawyers.

 Many of the scaffolding accidents each year take place in the construction industry.
 Scaffolding is a necessary tool used in construction to allow workers to reach levels that a ladder will not reach.
 Scaffolds allow for repairs and other projects on existing buildings.

 The Occupational Safety & Health Administration (OSHA) reports that about 65 percent of construction workers use scaffolds as part of their job.
 Each year, over 60 people die and more than 4,500 individuals are injured in scaffolding accidents.

 Construction companies and contractors use many types of scaffolds, including supported scaffolds on high buildings throughout Boston.
 The workers who use that scaffolding could be at risk for injuries and life-threatening conditions.